10 Uses of Coconut Trees

 Coconut oil is not just for cooking though.
 It is a great conditioner for hair too.
 The use of coconut oil in hair can make dry hair soft and silky.
 In many parts of the world, it is very common to massage young babies with coconut oil, since it is believed to be healthy for the skin of babies.

-4. The Shells: To Steam Food and Create Crafts
+4. The Shells: To Steam Food and Craft With

 The hard shell of the fruit is useful too.
 It is traditionally used in homes to steam food.
 The shells are also a popular craft material.
 Many beautiful craft items are made out of coconut shells.
 You can easily color the shells and carve them into beautiful art pieces.
 Children use them for playing as well.